-In the Capital City of Louisiana, there are many sights to see—from sky-high towers to castles to live animals.
-So the next time you’re in Baton Rouge, put these top 10 landmarks on your must-see list!
+In the Capital City of Louisiana, there are many sights to see—from sky-high towers to castles.
+So the next time you’re in Baton Rouge, put these top 10 attractions on your must-see list!

 Bluebonnet Swamp Nature Center is filled with live animal exhibits, photographs depicting the site’s flora and fauna, natural artifact and mineral displays and a sizable, vintage waterfowl decoy carving station.
 Just outside, connect with nature on over a mile of paths and boardwalks linking habitats such as the cypress-tupelo swamp, beech-magnolia and hardwood forests.

 Housing a full-sized shrimp boat, Louis Armstrong’s bugle and Mardi Gras artifacts from years past, the Capitol Park Museum provides a panoramic exploration of the industry, culture and history of one of the most vibrant states in America and tells a story of passion, adventure and discovery that could not have happened anywhere else.